 Another tick mark in the column labeled “Stuff We Didn’t Think of and Should’ve” was the impact four-plus weeks of dining out and take-out were going to have on our waistlines.
 I never need an excuse to eat out; as I tell everyone who asks, my favorite food is anything I don’t have to cook or prepare, but this is getting ridiculous.
 Richard and I have sworn that as soon as the kitchen is functional again, we are both going on diets.

 As restrictive as life as been lately, it’s also been freeing.
-Messes that used to be cause for a meltdown don’t bother me.
+Messes that used to be cause for a meltdown don’t bother me anymore.
 Spill liquid on the floor?
 Nobody cares.
-The floor’s going to get ripped up anyway.
-Dog barfed on the carpet?
+The floor’s going to get ripped up eventually.
+Cat hacked up a hairball on the carpet?
 Ditto.
 Queso on the couch?
 The couch will soon be history; until then, turn the cushion over.
 (I wish I could blame my husband for that last bit.)

 In the meantime, it's fun (and a little scary) watching what has only ever existed in my head take shape in reality.